exakat/php-dictionary/dictionary/disable-functions.ini.rst

 disable_functions only works on PHP native functions.
 It is not possible to preemptively disable a custom function.

 Disabled functions appear as undefined : in fact, they can also be redefined, with a custom code and then used.

 .. code-block:: php

    // in php.ini

-   disable_functions="print_r,phpinfo,var_dump"
+   disable_functions=\print_r,phpinfo,var_dump\

 `Documentation <https://www.php.net/manual/en/ini.core.php#ini.disable-functions>`__